-- The easiest and fastest way is to file online with your FSA ID.
-Your application will be processed within 3-5 days.
+- The easiest and fastest way is to file the FAFSA online with your FSA ID, made up of your username and password.
+Your application will be processed within 3 – 5 days.

 Myth: My family's income is too high to qualify for federal financial aid.

-Fact: Student and family income isn’t the only factor that the government uses to decide if a student qualifies.
-The only way to know for sure is to fill out the FAFSA.
+Fact: Student and family income isn’t the only factor that the government uses to decide if a student qualifies for federal financial aid.
+The only way to know for sure if you’ll qualify is to fill out the FAFSA.

-Myth: My family has money saved for college so we won't get any aid.
+Myth: My family has money saved for college so we won't get any federal financial aid.

 Fact: Actually, the number of family members in college might have a favorable impact on your financial aid eligibility.

-Myth: I’m only attending college part-time, so I won't be eligible for financial aid.
+Myth: I’m only attending college part-time, so I won't be eligible for federal financial aid.